MicrosoftDocs/learn/learn-pr/azure/test-bicep-code-using-github-actions/includes/6-preview-approve-deployment.md

 The what-if operation doesn't make any changes to your environment.
 Instead, it describes the resources that will be created, the resource properties that will be updated, and the resources that will be deleted.

 What-if sometimes shows that a resource will change when actually no change will happen.
-This is called _noise_.
+This type of output is called _noise_.
 We're working to reduce these problems, but we need your help.
 [Report what-if problems](https://aka.ms/whatifissues).

 After you see the output of the what-if operation, you can determine whether to continue on to the deployment.
 This step typically involves a human reviewing the output from the what-if command, and then making a decision about whether the identified changes are reasonable.
 If a human reviewer decides that the changes are reasonable, they can manually approve the workflow run.